THE PLACE FOR PLAY IN MAINE

 Next Up

-Art Studio is a midday opportunity for artistic expression.
-Located in the front half of MakerSpace, this program explores creative techniques, materials, and mediums each week, designed for young artists & makers.
+Art Studio is a weekly midday opportunity that invites young artists and makers to explore artistic expression.
+Held in the front section of MakerSpace, this program explores creative techniques, materials, and mediums.
+This week, use a collection of stamps and stencils to create art on paper.

 Let’s Stay Connected!